eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 | Sarah Palin     | R     | ~31%                | ~45%                |
 | Nick Begich III | R     | ~28% (Eliminated)   | Eliminated          |

 In this election under IRV, Peltola won after Begich was eliminated, despite most of his votes transferring to Palin.
 Further, this election was controversial partially because the ballot data showed that Begich was actually the Condorcet winner, meaning that he would have beaten both Peltola and Palin in a one-on-one race, but was eliminated first under IRV.
-Further, there was anger that despite nearly 60% of voters ranking a Republican candidate first, the Democrat won.
+Additionally, there was anger that despite nearly 60% of voters ranking a Republican candidate first, the Democrat won.

 I want to go through how different voters might apply the leader rule in this election.
 In this race, the front-runner was Peltola (~40%), with Palin as the primary challenger (~31%).
-Begich was a relatively close third at (~28%).
+Begich was a relatively close third at ~28%.
 The most common voter types were:

 - Palin > Begich > Peltola
 - Begich > Palin > Peltola